FlowFuse/website/src/blog/2024/05/how-to-setup-node-red-on-raspberry-pi.md

 Now, your basic flow is set up.
 When you click the "Inject" button, it will trigger a message to be sent to the "Debug" node, which will display the message in the debug panel.
 This helps you understand how nodes can be connected to create a flow in Node-RED.

 ## Securing Node-RED

-FlowFuse provides robust security when you are using Node-RED in flowfuse cloud but when you run flowfuse device agent on your device people from local network can access the Node-RED Device Editor if you havent changed the password.

 ## Integrating sensors and actuators

-Interacting with sensors and actuators using Raspberry Pi can be complex, which often involves Python programming and managing various libraries.
+Interacting with sensors and actuators with Raspberry Pi can be complex, which often involves Python programming and managing various libraries.
 However, with FlowFuse running directly on your hardware device, the process becomes simpler and faster.

-There are numerous custom nodes available for interfacing with both sensors and actuators in Node-RED.
+There are numerous custom nodes available for interacting with both sensors and actuators in Node-RED.
 One of the most popular nodes for controlling actuators is [node-red-node-pi-gpio](https://flows.nodered.org/node/node-red-node-pi-gpio).
 This node allows you to send on/off commands to actuators and perform Pulse Width Modulation (PWM), useful for controlling motor speed, LED brightness, servo motor positions and more.

 For reading data from sensors, you can search for nodes by sensor names in the palette manager.
 You'll see several nodes as search results.
-You can select the right node by reading their descriptions and README, or alternatively, you can ask questions on the [Node-RED Forums](https://discourse.nodered.org/#!).
+There are nodes available for almost all types of sensors in Node-RED.
+Select the appropriate node by reviewing its descriptions and README.
+Alternatively, seek assistance on the [Node-RED Forums](https://discourse.nodered.org/#!).

 ### Interfacing DHT11 sensor to Raspberry Pi